ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

-This guidance note describes circumstances under which HMRC is entitled to request that a taxpayer provides security in respect of VAT credits.
+This guidance note describes the circumstances under which HMRC is entitled to request that a taxpayer provides security in respect of VAT credits.

 When security will be required for VAT